Skip to main content

 They have a broad range of information to help you look for work including finding and applying for jobs, returning to work, careers support and training programmes.

-If you have been made redundant
+If you’ve been made redundant while getting Universal Credit

-If you have been made redundant from your job, information on support and benefits is available at Redundancy and looking for work.
-You can also find information on the Redundancy Service and your local Jobs and Benefits Office can further provide support and advice.
+If you have been made redundant from your job, information on support and benefits is available at redundancy and looking for work.

-Help and Support
+Help and support

 If you would like independent help and advice on Universal Credit, you can visit any independent advice office or contact: